raganwald/raganwald.github.com/_posts/2013-02-27-literate-coffeescript.litcoffee.md

     ###
     class Weird
       constructor: ->
-        return "a string"
+        return { exclamation: "That's Strange" }
     ###

-And when you wrote `new Weird()`, you'd get `"a string"`, not an instance of `Weird`.
+And when you wrote `new Weird()`, you'd get a plain object, not an instance of `Weird`.
 This is no longer the case.
-Now when you write the above, you hget an error: *CANNOT RETURN A VALUE FROM A CONSTRUCTOR: ""A STRING"" IN CLASS WEIRD*.
+Now when you write the above, you get an error: *CANNOT RETURN A VALUE FROM A CONSTRUCTOR: "{ EXCLAMATION: "THAT'S STRANGE" }" IN CLASS WEIRD*.
 Does this matter?
 Only in edge cases. in [JavaScript Allongé][ja], I borrowed a pattern from [Effective JavaScript](http://effectivejs.com).
 Here's the use case.
 Consider this constructor with a variable number of arguments:

 [ja]: http://leanpub.com/javascript-allonge